 - Laravel Spark is a boilerplate for SaaS apps with subscriptions.

-The fact that Laravel even provides official SaaS starter kits shows how well-suited it is for this use case.
+The fact that Laravel offers official SaaS starter kits shows how well-suited it is for this use case.

 Comparing Laravel and Vue with Other Stacks